whisk/perl-rabbit/README.md

 ## Description

-Assume you have two RabbitMQ queues - *in* and *out*.
-You need to get messages from *in*, process them somehow and put them to *out*.
+Assume read messages from a queue, process them and publish.
 But you would like to do it in batches, processing many messages at once.

 This module:

- * gets messages from in queue and publish them to out queue
+ * gets messages from in queue and publish them by routing key
  * uses your handler to batch process messages
- * keeps persistency - if processing fails, nothing lost from in queue, nothing published to out queue
+ * keeps persistency - if processing fails, nothing lost from input queue, nothing published

 ## Prerequisites